Texas Intelligence Academy

 Please carefully review and complete all of the following steps to submit your application for TIA.
 If you have any questions about the application process, please see the FAQ page or contact us at email@example.com.

-Students selected as semifinalists will be contacted by December 14th to set up an interview.
-Students chosen to participate will be notified on or before December 31st.
+Students selected as semifinalists will be contacted by January 26, 2024 to set up an interview.
+Finalists chosen to participate will be notified on or before February 9, 2024.

 Required at time of application: